metno/data-management-handbook/README.md

 	* specialized_appendixB_template.adoc
 	* To get your organisations visual profile on the DMH, create or add a .yml file with the theme for the handbook.

-The repo also needs the following files:
- * gitlab-ci.yml
- * compile-docs.sh

 The file “data-management-handbook.adoc”, includes the specialized files via variables.
 These variables are defined in the docker-compose.asciidoctor.yml file.
 (If one of the partner-specific files does not exist in your local repository, The CI will add the template).
 This is also the file that sets up the pdf.

 ## Compiling the documentation
 The general part of the documentation can be compiled by running `vagrant up`.
 You can reuse the code here to add CI and compile your own version.
 Please ask if you need help.
-### Compilinig your own version (in the new repository)

-- compile-docs.sh compiles the documentation.
-- gitlab-ci.yml connects the files in your local repo to the environment variables

-Adding new special files other than the ones with templates(new chapters):
-The following files need to be updated with environment variables and/or links to the new files:
- * compile-docs.sh (local/gitlab repository)
- * gitlab-ci.yml (local/gitlab repository)
- * data-management.handbook.adoc (template/github repository)

 ## Other information
 The docker-compose.acdd_elements.yml creates the acdd file via CI.
 This appendix is relevant for all partners that use NetCDf- files.